Soybeans Fall Lower on Wednesday

-Soybeans posted losses of 6 to 9 cents across most contracts on Wednesday.
+Soybeans are slipping with fractional to 3 cent losses early on Thursday.
+They posted losses of 6 to 9 cents across most contracts on Wednesday.
+There wee 3 deliveries against May soybeans overnight.
 CmdtyView’s national front month Cash Bean price is down 7 1/4 cents at $9.88.
 Soymeal futures are back down 20 to 80 cents/ton, with Soy Oil futures were falling back another 27 to 58 points.
+There were 563 delivery against May meal overnight with 164 deliveries for May bean oil.

 There is some pressure as we head into the end of the month.
 Precipitation is limited in parts of the Midwest for much of the next week, with some heavier totals in part of IL.
 This should allow for planting to continue ahead of normal.